ashuto0sh/ashuto0sh.github.io/about.md

 I am a Software Developer, I am a fish too.
 I take baits for a living.
 An amateur at everything.

 Interests include Modern C++, Generic Programming, Discrete Mathematics, Chess and Philosophy.
-HMU if you want to give/take advice or chat in general.
+HMU if you have a great game of Chess to share.

 ### Contact me